d3/d3-brush/README.md

 </g>
 ```

-The overlay is an invisible rectangle that covers the brushable area defined by [*brush*.extent](#brush_extent); click and drag on the overlay to define a new brush selection.
-Click and drag on the selection to translate an existing selection, or click and drag on one of the handles to move the corresponding edge (or edges) of the selection.
+The overlay rect covers the brushable area defined by [*brush*.extent](#brush_extent).
+The selection rect covers the area defined by the current [brush selection](#brushSelection).
+The handle rects cover the edges and corners of the brush selection, allowing the corresponding value in the brush selection to be modified interactively.
 To modify the brush selection programmatically, use [*brush*.move](#brush_move).

 <a href="#brush_move" name="brush_move">#</a> <i>brush</i>.<b>move</b>(<i>group</i>, <i>selection</i>)